NewpetsOwner is reader-supported. We may earn commissions if you buy through our links.

 Do Hedgehogs Kill Chickens?
 (Explained)

 As a farmer or landowner who raises chickens, you worry about keeping your live animals safe.
 Predators, including falcons and hedgehogs, can sneak into chicken coops and pens.
-The unfortunate result is that chickens and their eggs become prey.
-So do hedgehogs kill chickens?

 In this article, we will discuss how hedgehogs kill chickens, as well as some tips on how to protect your flock from these little predators.